 - A. The candidate's materials should be forwarded to the appropriate department or unit office.
 Packets may be submitted at any time during the year.
-However, candidates are asked to consult with the Office of the Secretary of the Academic Staff (OSAS) regarding specific deadlines to ensure a timely review. - B. Following review by the candidate's supervisor(s), departmental chair or unit head, the packet, together with a cover letter from the supervisor, shall be forwarded electronically to the appropriate chief HR officer for the candidate's division.
+However, candidates are asked to consult with the Office of the Secretary of the Academic Staff regarding specific deadlines to ensure a timely review. - B. Following review by the candidate's supervisor(s), departmental chair or unit head, the packet, together with a cover letter from the supervisor, shall be forwarded electronically to the appropriate chief HR officer for the candidate's division. - C. The chief HR officer shall submit the complete packet electronically with a cover letter to the Secretary of the Academic Staff Office (SOAS) and ensure that a rate/title change request has been submitted.
+The SOAS will forward the packet electronically to the members of the Distinguished Prefix Review Committee (DPRC) and will notify the candidate that the packet has been forwarded to the committee. - D. The DPRC will review the packet and send its recommendation to the chief HR officer with a copy to the Office of Human Resources (OHR) and the SOAS.
+The chief HR officer will notify the dean/division director.

-- C. The chief HR officer shall submit the complete packet electronically with a cover letter to the OSAS and ensure that a rate/title change request has been submitted.
-The OSAS will forward the packet electronically to the members of the Distinguished Prefix Review Committee (DPRC) and will notify the candidate that the packet has been forwarded to the committee. - D. The DPRC will review the packet and send its recommendation to the chief HR officer with a copy to the Academic Personnel Office (APO) and the OSAS.
-The chief HR officer will notify the dean/division director. - E. The dean or director will accept or reject the recommendation within 20 working days of receipt and will notify the candidate, with copies to the chief HR officer, the APO, the OSAS, and the candidate's department(s) or unit(s) in writing. - 1.
+- E. The dean or director will accept or reject the recommendation within 20 working days of receipt and will notify the candidate, with copies to the chief HR officer, OHR, SOAS, and the candidate's department(s) or unit(s) in writing. - 1.
 If the DPRC finds that a candidate meets the criteria for the Distinguished prefix and the dean or director agrees with the recommendation of the DPRC, the candidate receives the Distinguished prefix. - 2.
-If the DPRC finds that a candidate meets the criteria for the Distinguished prefix and the dean or director does NOT agree with the recommendation of the DPRC, the candidate does not receive the Distinguished prefix, and the dean or director shall notify the candidate in writing of the reasons for the decision with copies to the chief HR officer, the chancellor, the APO, the OSAS, the DPRC, and the candidate's department(s) or unit(s). - 3.
+If the DPRC finds that a candidate meets the criteria for the Distinguished prefix and the dean or director does NOT agree with the recommendation of the DPRC, the candidate does not receive the Distinguished prefix, and the dean or director shall notify the candidate in writing of the reasons for the decision with copies to the chief HR officer, the chancellor, the OHR, the SOAS, the DPRC, and the candidate's department(s) or unit(s). - 3.
 If the DPRC finds that a candidate does NOT meet the criteria for the Distinguished prefix, but the dean/director affirms that the candidate does meet the criteria, the candidate receives the Distinguished prefix.
-The dean/director shall explain the reasons in writing to the chair of the DPRC with copies to the chancellor, the candidate, the chief HR officer, the APO, the OSAS, and the candidate's department(s) or unit(s). - 4.
+The dean/director shall explain the reasons in writing to the chair of the DPRC with copies to the chancellor, the candidate, the chief HR officer, the OHR, the SOAS, and the candidate's department(s) or unit(s). - 4.
 If the DPRC finds that a candidate does NOT meet the criteria for the Distinguished prefix and the dean or director agrees, the candidate does NOT receive the Distinguished prefix.
-The dean/director shall notify the candidate in writing with copies to the chief HR officer, the APO, the OSAS, and the candidate's department(s) or unit(s).
+The dean/director shall notify the candidate in writing with copies to the chief HR officer, the OHR, the SOAS, and the candidate's department(s) or unit(s).